Why are My Hardwood Floors Suddenly Slippery

 3. Avoid wax-based products: Steer clear of wax-based cleaners, as they can leave a residue that makes your floor slippery.

-4. Opt for water-based cleaners: Water-based cleaners are generally safe for hardwood floors and provide effective cleaning without leaving behind a slippery residue.
+4. Opt for water-based, pH-neutral cleaners: These clean effectively without leaving behind a slippery residue.

 5. Follow manufacturer’s instructions: Always follow the manufacturer’s instructions when using any cleaning product to ensure proper application and maximum safety.